 Let me enlighten you with a little bit of info I recently learnt….
 Our skin is the largest organ in the body.
 It is also the barrier between us and the outside world.
 It is responsible for excreting toxins, through sweat, helping regulate temperature, it is also the organ most receptive to touch and sensation.

 In my opinion we don’t give it enough credit.
 When things are going wrong in the bod; if we are run down, lacking minerals, eating badly, usually the skin will indicate it.
 Its no coincidence that healthy eaters have such glowy skin.
 We need not only look to the products like the derma roller amazon that line the shelves of every beauty department and chemist for the answers to dewy skin.
 We can eat our way to having good skin too!
+Also try our cosmetic and plastic surgery services visit our website Matthew Galumbeck, MD.

 Now, i’m not saying good products aren’t a must.
 They certainly are important!
 I am a big fan of the products at Pai Skincare.
 They made wonderful organic moisturisers, cleansers and provide me with my daily dose of rosehip oil (I keep it in my handbag at all times) but food is equally important too.
 So I am going to share a list of my top ‘skin loving’ foods, that keep me looking fresh faced (and 20 ish) everyday.*